LewisIsWorking/PathWarsWiki/Writerside/topics/Arc-7-Junima-rescue-arc.md

 - A watcher talks to the party and explains that the horsemen are attacking many worlds and that this must be stopped.
 - The watcher says that their kind will assist in sealing away each of the horseman's abilities to freely attack material planes.

+> Runewild.
+>> - Junima finds the grave of her stillborn empty in the pool of the rabbit-turtle.

+## Session 224.
+2024 November 16rd Saturday + 4710 AR, 27th Arodus. + Junima rescue part 13.

+Play by post:
+`Selenor places his hand on Junima’s shoulder and says, “I am sorry for what happened to you.
+I am sorry that you never experienced a normal life, one where you would grow old and pass peacefully, surrounded by your family.
+Instead, you ended up with an abusive mother who created you as a weapon for her war.

+"I am sorry that your chance at motherhood was robbed by unknown enemies, and your child’s grave disturbed.
+All I can say is that I will never understand why mortals, outsiders, gods, and even my creators keep saying, ‘You don’t know what people would do for love.’

+"Zilif’s love for his daughter doomed many, and yet, if she knew what he had done, she would hate him.
+Your love for your daughter, and for Camadaithe, filled you with so much sorrow that it drove both of you to distance yourselves—from each other and from your daughter.

+"My creators’ love for each other led to my creation, but also to death.
+My father’s love for your daughter led him to call you a ‘wee girl’ when you were tortured, and he abandoned you to the mercy of this rider of death.
+My stepfather’s love for Korvosa led him to become a slave to an ungrateful god of pain.
+My stepmother’s love for mortals led to me being constantly bullied, betrayed, and beaten by them, simply because they can’t withstand the truth.”
+Lastly, Andaisin's love for herself made me into a weapon of flesh and blood who imitates what you would call a person.

+Selenor’s soulless eyes stare at Junima as he continues, "I am unable to feel this so-called love… and yet I have endured all of this.
+I know that family is important, which is why I would die for you over and over again.
+I also know that doomsday must be stopped, but my ability to choose is limited by my directives.
+Unlike you, I am a passive player in this grand game—I can only react to your choices.

+"And now I ask you this, Junima: why are you crying?
+Tears won’t wash away the pain or the trauma.
+You have two choices, as I see it.
+Either you remain, as my father called you, a ‘wee girl’, or you harden your heart, protect your family, and knock some sense in your hag mother.
+Abaddon’s vast daemonic armies are marching across countless worlds as we speak.
+If you want the people you love to survive this doomsday, you must embrace your powers and call-to-arms the long-dead heroes of the Hag Wars to your cause.
+Whatever you choose, I will stand by your side not out of love, but I do care about you, and it is my duty as your grand-creation to assist you in any way I can.”

+Selenor after a deep sigh says "`You’ve got a good heart.
+Don’t ever lose it, no matter how hard the world tries to break you."

+- Selenor & Junima hug.

+02:00.

+Home base has a toggle zone of truth.

+SELENOR IS DENOUNCED BY PHARASMA.

+Rest.
+8 hours.

+- 28th Arodus.
+09:30.